MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 <!-- ====================================================================== -->
 ## What's New in Microsoft Edge 94

-Microsoft Edge version 94 moved to Stable on Sept 23, 2021.
-This release cycle was short—just<!-- em dash --> 3 weeks from Microsoft Edge 93 Stable to Microsoft Edge 94 Stable as we snapped to the new [four week release cycle][4weekReleaseBlog].
+Microsoft Edge version 94 moved to Stable on September 23, 2021.
+This release cycle was short—just<!-- em dash --> 3 weeks from Microsoft Edge 93 Stable to Microsoft Edge 94 Stable, as we snapped to the new [4-week release cycle][4weekReleaseBlog].
 This new release cadence matches the new cadence of Chromium milestones, described in [Speeding up Chrome's release cycle][Chromium4weekM].

 Due to the shortened release cycle of Microsoft Edge version 94, we focused on stabilizing the release cycle logistics, and we shifted feature development to Microsoft Edge version 95.